ThinkRedstone/Campaign/adventure/chapter_3.rst

 The True Flame Monument
 -----------------------

+:ref:`Bell Trueflame` is present in the city, and upon visiting the Tower, he is guided by one of the priests to The True Flame Monument.
+Elas should recognize him, and PCs should be given the opportunity to follow.

-At a middle floor of :ref:`The Tower`, there is a small room branching off the main balcony encircling the hollow center.
+At a middle floor of :ref:`The Tower`, there is a small dark room branching off the main balcony encircling the hollow center.
 This small room contains a life-sized marble statue_ of a smiling woman (:ref:`Lilina Trueflame`) in a simple dress, with an outstretched hand.
-Over her hand, there is a small floating orange flame.
+The only thing fighting against the darkness in the room is a small orange flame, floating above her raised hand.

 On the pedestal the statue stand on, there is a inscription in Celestial: